GabeScott/standard-works-vault/General Conference/1999 April - Your Celestial Journey.md

 It must not be expected that the road of life spreads itself in an unobstructed view before the person starting her journey.
 You must anticipate coming upon forks and turnings in the road.
 But you cannot hope to reach your desired journey’s end if you think aimlessly about whether to go east or west.
 You must make your decisions purposefully.

-As Lewis Carroll tells us in his well-known Alice’s Adventures in Wonderland, Alice was following a path through a forest in Wonderland when it divided in two directions.
+As Lewis Carroll tells us in his well-known *Alice’s Adventures in Wonderland,* Alice was following a path through a forest in Wonderland when it divided in two directions.
 Standing irresolute, she inquired of the Cheshire cat, which had suddenly appeared in a nearby tree, which path she should take.
 “Where do you want to go?” asked the cat.

 “I don’t know,” said Alice.

-“Then,” said the cat, “it really doesn’t matter, does it?”5
+“Then,” said the cat, “it really doesn’t matter, does it?”[^5]

 We know where we want to go.
 Do we have the resolution—even the faith—to get there?

-“Come, ... learn of me,”6 said the Lord.
-“Come, follow me,”7 He urged.
-By responding affirmatively to His gentle invitation, each of you will be ready to move to our next objective and reach out to serve.
+“Come, … learn of me,”[^6] said the Lord.
+“Come, follow me,”[^7] He urged.
+By responding affirmatively to His gentle invitation, each of you will be ready to move to our next objective and *reach out to serve.*

-The Apostle Paul provided you this wise counsel: “Let no man despise thy youth; but be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.”8
+The Apostle Paul provided you this wise counsel: “Let no man despise thy youth; but be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.”[^8]

 Young sisters, your opportunities to reach outward and bless the lives of others are limitless.
 Think, for example, of the privilege you have to attend the holy temple, there to reach out to others who have passed beyond by serving as proxies to provide them the blessings of baptism.